 With this mindset, an investor is focused on preservation of capital and the avoidance of downside risk.
 That means lower returns, but the investor will settle for that in exchange for steering clear of any wild swings in value.
-For example, a certificate of deposit is a very conservative investment.
+For example, a certificate of deposit (CD) is a very conservative investment.
 A bank or credit union will guarantee a certain rate of return in exchange for keeping an investor’s money locked away for a predetermined period of time.
 The promise of the return is a pro, but the low earning potential (CDs historically earn much lower rates of return than stocks and real estate) can be a drawback.
 An older investor who is closer to retirement will likely have a fairly conservative risk tolerance.

 Moderate risk tolerance

 Moderate risk tolerance keeps a foot in two camps: conservative and aggressive.
 A classic example includes the traditional 60/40 allocation between stocks and bonds.
 This strikes a balance between some money invested for growth (stocks) while maintaining an eye on stability for income generation (bonds) at the same time.

 With an aggressive risk tolerance, the majority of an investor’s portfolio is allocated toward riskier assets such as stocks and real estate.
 These offer the prospect of higher returns over time.
 That time component is a key ingredient, though.
 The investment has a greater chance of losing value in the interim, and there is no guarantee that an investor will actually get the money back.
 Being aggressive means being willing to accept the chance you will lose some or all of the principal.

 How to determine your risk tolerance

 Determining your risk tolerance depends on answering a few key questions: